tisztamo/protosun/_posts/2015-06-14-rendering-with-native-templates.md

 };
 ```

 It looks for the template element, creates a deep clone of it and connects it to the model object (`spaceObject`) it represents.
-The connection is of course one-way, the model doesn't know anything about the view.
+The connection is, of course, one-way, the model doesn't know anything about the view.

 `createView` also removes the CSS class 'template' from the cloned node, allowing it to be displayed by the browser.
 I used `classList` which is way more convenient than `className`.
 It is not supported in old browsers (e.g. IE9), but polyfills are available.
-The `id` of the cloned element must be also changed, because it is the same as the id of the template.
+The `id` of the cloned element must be also changed because it is the same as the id of the template.
 We set it to the unique id of the model object, which is generated for every `SpaceObject` at creation.

 The cloned node is not yet part of the DOM, it has to be added to the DOM as a child of an element.
 The full code of `spaceObjectAdded`, which handles the addition of a new  `SpaceObject`  to `Simulation`: